 What if I can't build a buffer yet?

-Start with very small amounts - even £10-£20 per month is a start.
+Start with very small amounts, even £10-£20 per month is a start.
 The important part is building the habit of paying your future self.

 Can I still use percentage rules like 50/30/20?